-4.3.6 File discrepancies between multiple devices
+4.3.5 File discrepancies between multiple devices

 - a.
-If a minor discrepancy exists in pilot data, an OO shall attach a statement explaining, for example, how it is known that "J. Jones" and "James L. Jones" refer to the same person. - b.
+If a minor discrepancy exists in pilot data, a statement shall be attached explaining, for example, how it is known that "J. Jones" and "James L. Jones" refer to the same person. - b.
 When a data gap in excess of 1 minute or numerous smaller gaps exist in the .igc file generated by one device, the data from another device shall be used to confirm continuity of flight. - c.
 When device accuracy in time, position, or altitude lead to different final results, the result of least benefit to the claim shall be used. - d.
-If the data from one FR/PR shows a way point is missed but the data from another shows proper achievement, the way point is considered to have been reached.
+If the data from one FR/PR shows that a way point is missed but the data from another shows proper achievement, the way point is considered to have been reached. - e.
+When multiple FRs are used, any stored coordinate differences arising from device design shall be at most +/- 0.001 minutes at each way point.